embeddeddevroom/fosdem-2023/cfp-announcement.md

 small devices, embedded systems, and automatons are everywhere Join in and tell the world about your project!

-This year FOSDEM is going to be an online event.
-All talks will need to be prerecorded and shared with FOSDEM organizers.
-Please only propose a talk that you're really able and willing to share.

 This year we welcome talks that are either:
 * 10 min (short introduction of project/topic)
 * 25 min (normal slot)
-* 50 min (extraordinary slot for a topic that need a deeper explanation)
+* 50 min (extraordinary slot for a topic that needs a deeper explanation)

-Obviously slot availability is inversely proportional to the duration.

 Topics Sought
 ------------------------